bpsutapun/bpsutapun.github.io/README.md

 # bpsutapun.github.io
-This is a project for University of Michigan's Introduction to HTML5 course.
+This is a project for University of Michigan's Web building for everybody course.